bmp-dot/nutanixapibootcamp/api_image_list/api_image_list.rst

 #.
 Fill out the body

     - Click the Body tab
-    - Copy or type an empty dictionary in the json body
+    - Copy or type an empty dictionary in the json body as seen below

     .. code-block:: bash